A Sampling-Based Domain Generalization Study with Diffusion Generative Models: Experiments and Analysis

 \textbf{Comparisons.} Our main experiments focus on the comparison with the trajectory tuning-based approaches using the given DMs and OOD samples.
 Specially, we compare with vanilla tuning, where we finetune the pre-trained model with classic VLB loss~\citep{ho2020dpm} on unseen images, as well as several different SOTA image-to-image translation methods via diffusion models as baselines, as they also output images in domains that are different to the trained ones.
 However, it is worth noting that those baseline methods (\textit{i.e.}, DiffusionClip~\citep{kim2022diffusionclip}, and Asyrp~\citep{kwon2022diffusion}) are \emph{not really generating} unseen images, but rather \emph{editing an given original ID image} to a target unseen domain.
 Moreover, those are learning-based methods trained on each unseen domain with extra CLIP loss~\citep{radford2021clip}, while our method operates on a single mutual latent space from the pre-trained base diffusion models \emph{without} additional external supervision, echoing our conceptual design of ``space expansion''.

-\textbf{Implementations and Learning Budget.} We use $N=1000$ images for OOD domains.
-For deterministic diffusion, we adopt the standard DDIMs skipping step technique to accelerate both processes using 60 steps in total.
-Each direction takes an average of 3 - 6 seconds.
-We use the univariant Gaussian estimation for inverted OOD latent encodings.
-The geometric optimization tolerance $\omega$ is set to be 0.3 for distance for 0.1 for angles, which leads to a rejection rate of approximately 84.44 \% based on initial samples.
+\textbf{Implementations and Learning Budget.} We use $N=1000$ images for OOD domains, and the univariant Gaussian estimation for inverted OOD latent encodings.
 We use 2 RTX 3090 GPUs for all experiments including baselines.
 For baseline methods that perform image translation and editing~\citep{kim2022diffusionclip,kwon2022diffusion}, we use their respective officially released implementations, each tuning process takes approximately 30 mins, with an initial default learning rate of 2e-6.
 To ensure a fair comparison, we also stop the vanilla tuning after around 30 minutes, resulting in around 20 epochs of finetuning, with an even larger learning rate of 1e-5.
 For our proposed method, the inversion takes the same time as those baseline methods, but the core proposed sampling methods take \emph{negligible time}.